19 Incredible Things To Do in Uganda

 Another one of my best wildlife encounters and favourite tourist attractions in Uganda is visiting the white rhinos at the Ziwa Rhino Sanctuary, near Murchison Falls National Park.

-The last time I was there, we were sat in the bar having a well-earned afternoon beer when, 3 white rhinos sauntered past, without a care in the world (check out the pic in my Pinterest pins).
+The first time I was there, we were sat in the bar having a beer when, 3 white rhinos sauntered past, without a care in the world.

 The following morning when we woke up, there was a male white rhino, chilling on the grass, right outside our rooms, having spent the night there.
 He had an extreme case of morning glory (which you can find on my Uganda tab on Instagram Stories).